 The team studied a group of 274 acts, half of which had undergone declawing.
 They found that “inappropriate toileting,” biting, aggression and overgrooming occurred significantly more often – from three to seven times more – in the declawed cats.
 The declawed cats were also three times more likely to be diagnosed with back pain than non-declawed cats.

-Many people think that declawing a cat is just like some kind of extreme nail clipping, but in fact, as Jeff Guo in The Washington Post describes it, “you amputate each toe at the first knuckle, taking off bone along with tendons and the claw.”
+Many people think that declawing a cat is just like some kind of extreme nail clipping, but in fact, as writer Jeff Guo describes it, “you amputate each toe at the first knuckle, taking off bone along with tendons and the claw.”
 No wonder it hurts.
 No wonder cats are miffed about it.

 Declawing is illegal in most European countries and in Britain, where it is considered cruel, explains Guo.
 “In Israel, declawing a cat could land you a yearlong prison sentence and a fine of around $20,000,” he writes.
 In much of the world it is considered mutilation.
 But in the United States, land of the perfect couch and carpet, the procedure is relatively common.
 Guo notes that around 25 percent of people’s cats in America are declawed.
 “According to a 2011 AP poll, 55 percent of cat owners approve of the surgery,” he writes, “though declawing opponents say most people don’t fully understand what it entails.”

 The likely culprit in the long-term pain part is that when you cut off the toe tips, the limbs are shortened which can lead to an altered gait – as well as chronic pain at the surgery site which can cause a weight shift to the pelvic limbs.